 Four legs good, two legs bad.
 George Orwell

-Living among the redwoods in a forest with evergreens and other woody plants as we do, is a wonderful respite for humans.
+Living among the redwoods in a forest with evergreens, other woody plants, and small coruscating streams, as we do, is a wonderful respite for humans.
 This open space is ideal for our four legged friends as well, they could stretch their legs, run with a freedom and explore in an environment their ancestors once knew.
 I was thinking of domesticated dogs, not wild hogs.

 Because of my years in the U. S. Army and USAF, (and single), there was never time for pets.
 More than once, when a meeting was running late, someone would excuse themselves because their “dog couldn’t hold it any longer.”
 I never found myself in that situation, I was completely dedicated to my job and would never have a reason (except for the twins) to leave an important meeting or event.